HeapsIO/heaps-doc/First-outlook.md

 ### 👩‍💻👨‍💻 Samples from other users

-You can also learn from external public repositories from other **members of the community**
+You can also learn from external public repositories from other **members of the community**.

 - [Smallest-Heaps-Examples](https://github.com/Beeblerox/Simplest-Heaps-Examples) by Beeblerox
 - [haxe-heaps-examples](https://github.com/joereynolds/haxe-heaps-examples) by Joe Reynolds